How can I find self-build land to build my own home?

 For those of you who were unable to make it, here is my advice.

-In brief, this is a piece of legislation enacted in October 2015 which says that councils must provide enough plots with planning permission to meet the demand on their registers.
+In brief, this is a piece of legislation enacted in October 2015 which says that councils must provide enough plots with planning permission to meet the demand for self-build land on their registers.
 That doesn’t necessarily mean that they will give a plot to every individual who registers, but it does make it hard for them to ignore self-build and custom build.

 So far, about 35-40,000 people have registered in the UK.
 While it’s a start, we think that it’s woefully low.
 To give you an example, only about 50% of that packed audience I talked about at Grand Designs had actually heard of the right to build legislation.
 Now this is 50% of an audience who have specifically started on their journey to self-build and come to London and come to my presentation on a Tuesday afternoon.
 This is not representative of the average person!
 I’d be surprised if more than 1-2% of people had ever heard of this legislation and what it actually means to them.